Prasanna23-ag/voice-teleop-turtlebot3/README.md

 ## 2. Get the code into a workspace

-This repo *is* the ROS 2 package — clone it directly into a workspace's `src/` folder:
+This repo *is* the ROS 2 package, clone it directly into a workspace's `src/` folder:

 ```bash